Doctoral Internship Training Program

 CAPS has purchased several books and videos for training purposes.
 They are kept in the trainee suite which houses offices for practicum students, and part-time counseling and social work interns.
 Psychology interns may borrow these books at any time.
 Interns also have access to all of the resources available to anyone who works at the University of Cincinnati, most notably, library resources and access to the extensive online journal database.

 Interns have access to a variety of assessment instruments to be used under the supervision of the Assessment Coordinator and/or their supervisor.
-The instruments most commonly use include: WAIS-IV, WIAT-III, WRAT-IV, Conners-3, and PAI-R; however, our library of assessment instruments extends well beyond the instruments listed above.

 The doctoral internship has its foundation in a generalist, practitioner-scholar model, which is a refinement of the traditional scientist-practitioner model and incorporates a developmental learning model.
 The primary mission of CAPS is direct service to the University of Cincinnati community.
 The internship is designed to maximize quality service to that community and provide a challenging and supportive learning environment for interns.
 Our developmental, practitioner-scholar model views learning as cumulative and sequential with an emphasis on providing a level of training to each intern based on her/his individual learning needs and style.
 We assist our interns with a progressive advancement and acquisition of clinical skills and professional identity by offering supportive collaboration and modeling with our senior staff clinicians.
 The goal is to facilitate intern growth from a reliance on supervisors to a position of independent practice and readiness to enter the profession of psychology.

 Our practitioner-scholar model views the doctoral intern as an emerging professional seeking to integrate knowledge, skills, and experiential training in the journey from student to new professional psychologist.
-We expect that professional tasks of our interns will increase over time in frequency, intensity, and complexity.
-The internship builds on the combination of experiences the trainee brings from her or his previous graduate coursework, practica, research and other professional applied experiences.
+We expect that the professional tasks of our interns will increase over time in frequency, intensity, and complexity.
+The internship builds on the combination of experiences the trainee brings from their previous graduate coursework, practica, research and other professional applied experiences.
 We stress the importance of consultation and supervision, emphasis on experiential learning, and the integration of scholarly knowledge and research into practice.
 Interns are encouraged to focus on ongoing growth in counseling skills and abilities via multiple formal and informal learning opportunities during the course of their training.
 CAPS views development as a lifelong process over one’s career and as such, continuing education with all staff is promoted through case conferences, inservice programs, and staff development activities.
 At CAPS, we expect our interns will consolidate their professional identity and emerge as culturally sensitive, clinically skilled, and ethical psychologists.

 The interdisciplinary staff at CAPS provides interns the opportunity to work with mental health and wellness professionals from a wide array of theoretical backgrounds and professional interests.
 CAPS uses a stepped care model of treatment that presents client with a variety of therapeutic support options to meet the level of their needs.
-This model includes, but is not limited to, access to biofeedback and meditation resources, participation in group therapy, and short-term individual therapy.
+This model includes, but is not limited to, access to meditation resources, participation in case management, group therapy, and short-term individual therapy.
 We offer interns opportunities to participate in all of these modalities of treatment.
 In addition to providing therapeutic interventions, interns are heavily involved in professional activities and programs in the university community via outreach and liaison relationships.

-RACs are intended to be a brief assessment of client risk factors as well as a short-term problem solving session in which CAPS clinicians work with clients to clarify presenting concerns and provide brief interventions.
+RACs are intended to be a brief assessment of client risk factors as well as a short-term problem-solving session in which CAPS clinicians work with clients to clarify presenting concerns and provide brief interventions.
 Some students engage in RAC appointments-only via our one-session-at-a-time counseling.
 Interns begin observing RACs during their first weeks post-orientation, and have the opportunity to both see how other staff members conduct these appointments, as well as be observed by staff members when they conduct their first RACs.
 After completing their observation period, interns conduct up to 8 RACs per week.

-CAPS offers a wide range of groups to students.
-Groups run during Fall and Spring semesters, and some groups run during the summer semester as well.
-Interns co-facilitate groups with other senior staff members, and typically facilitate one group in the Fall semester and one group in the Spring semester.
+Groups typically run during Fall and Spring semesters.
+Interns co-facilitate groups with other senior staff members, and usually facilitate one group in the Fall semester and one group in the Spring semester.
 Interns may have the opportunity to design and facilitate a new group consistent with the needs of the center during the Summer semester and may have the opportunity to facilitate a group with a fellow intern at that time as well.
-For a current listing of groups, please use the following link: https://uc.edu/counseling/services/groups.html.
+For a current listing of groups, please use the following link: Meet with a Counselor | University of Cincinnati (uc.edu).
 All group therapy is videotaped as part of the training program.

 During the second half of their internship, interns may have the opportunity to participate in providing Counselor on Duty (CoD) coverage.
-CoD coverage includes providing on-call crisis care for students who walk in to CAPS during the on-call hours, as well as conducting phone consultations with students, staff, family members, etc. who call for support.
+CoD coverage includes providing on-call crisis care for students who contact CAPS during the on-call hours, as well as conducting phone consultations with students, staff, family members, etc. who call for support.
 All on-call coverage takes place during regular business hours, and interns will always have senior staff members with whom they may consult during this experience.
 No on-call hours occur outside of business hours because CAPS contracts with an outside counseling agency to address crises that are reported during evenings, overnight, and on weekends.

 Doctoral interns will provide supervision to a psychology practicum student or to a Masters level intern within the counseling program.
 They will meet with their supervisee, review tapes, and help trainees develop and hone their therapy skills and self-efficacy.
 Interns will receive supervision of supervision to help them feel prepared to take on this role.
+Supervision of a practicum student is contingent upon the recruitment of 20-hour trainees for the training year.

 Group Therapy Seminar: This seminar includes didactic teaching of information, discussion of your experiences and process in your roles as group facilitators, as well as review of video-tape for feedback and learning.
 The content of this seminar includes: conducting group screenings, learning the development of the group processes, learning how to utilize here-and-now techniques and conducting effective termination rituals.
 It also provides a place for you to receive support and provide feedback for each other in your group work.

 Intersectionality Seminar: This seminar includes didactic teaching of information, self-reflection, discussion of cases, and experiential activities.
 The content of this seminar includes discussion of the intersectionality of multiple facets in one’s own identity and the identity of clients, exploration of how your identity may interact with the identities of your clients.
-This seminar places emphasis on the importance of understanding one’s own experiences with privilege, oppression, and biases, as well as understanding how these experience impact your experience counseling a diversity of clients.
+This seminar places emphasis on the importance of understanding one’s own experiences with privilege, oppression, and biases, as well as understanding how these experiences impact your experience counseling a diversity of clients.

 Assessment Seminar: This seminar includes didactic teaching of information, modeling of assessment interview and delivery practices, and discussion of cases.
 The content of this seminar includes increasing knowledge and skill in the area of psychological assessment.
 Content also includes conducting effective pre-assessment interviews, choosing appropriate tests for an assessment client, and effectively interpreting those tests.
 Special attention is paid to assessing clients from diverse backgrounds and making interpretations that are multiculturally appropriate.